The Turkish Bath: Description

-Orientalist influences
+Orientalist influences and a riposte

 Ingres was influenced by the contemporary fashion for Orientalism, relaunched by Napoleon's invasion of Egypt.
 On leaving for Italy in 1806, he copied into his notebooks a text extolling "the baths of the seraglio of Mohammed", in which can be read a description of a harem where one "goes into a room surrounded by sofas [...] and it is there that many women destined for this use attend the sultana in the bath, wiping her handsome body and rubbing the softest perfumes into her skin; it is there that she must then take a voluptuous rest".